saugkim/TUNI_2022Fall_cloud/Exercise6.md

 8. on Game press Esc key and take screenshot
 9. on Game climb the ...

-10. on Ubuntu Server still inside the lxc hell
+10. on Ubuntu Server still inside the lxc shell
 ```
 head --lines=100 /home/minetest/.minetest/debug.txt
 ```